-Provide the Lead Agency's definition of fraud/intentional program violations that lead to discontinued assistance: If it is determined that a client was found to intentionally commit fraud, the client will be terminated for life and will not be allowed to apply or receive child care services through the Child Care Scholarship Program.
+Provide the Lead Agency's definition of fraud/intentional program violations that lead to discontinued assistance: If it is determined that a client intentionally misrepresented themselves, the client will be terminated for life and will not be allowed to apply or receive child care services through the Child Care Scholarship Program.

-2.5.4 Reporting changes during the minimum 12-month eligibility period to report that enable the lead agency to contact the family or pay providers, such as a new telephone number or address.
+2.5.4 Reporting changes during the minimum 12-month eligibility period

 Lead Agencies may only require families to report changes that impact a family's eligibility, including only if the family's income exceeds 85 percent of the SMI, taking into account irregular fluctuations in income, or there is a non-temporary change in the parent's work, training, or education status, during the 12-month eligibility period.
-Lead Agencies may also require families
+Lead Agencies may also require families to report that enable the lead agency to contact the family or pay providers, such as a new telephone number or address.